asos-nizamulahmed/competency-framework/behaviours.md

 2. Able to articulate the goals of the platform and how their day-to-day responsibilities drive achieving them

-3. Advocates for improvements on working practices to better achieve their platform's goals
+3.<mark>Advocates for improvements on working practices to better achieve their platform's goals</mark>

 // TODO: This sentence needs work
 4. Inspires others to envisage the impact they have on their platform goals and ASOS's wider goals